jbridson/silverstripe-framework/docs/en/tutorials/2-extending-a-basic-site.md

 ## Adding date and author fields

 Now that we have an *ArticlePage* page type, let's make it a little more useful.
-Remember the *$db* array?
-We can use this array to add extra fields to the database.
+We can use a *$db* array to add extra fields to the database.
 It would be nice to know when each article was posted, and who posted it.
 Add a *$db* property definition in the *ArticlePage* class:

 	:::php